rust-lang/unsafe-code-guidelines/active_discussion/representation.md

     - Out of scope: aliasing rules
     - We currently tell LLVM they are aligned and dereferenceable, have to justify that
     - Safe code may use them also
+    - When using the C ABI, these map to the C pointer types, presumably
 - Raw pointers
     - Effectively same as integers?
 - Representation knobs: